Vikings will take the win, even if they grimace while watching it

 The Vikings, with seven sacks entering the game, need to rediscover their pass rush.
 And they aren't going to win many games in which they trail 14-0 at one point.
 And if opponents want to play physical with their receivers — or triple-team Jefferson — the response must come before they fall behind early in games.

 Despite these issues, the Vikings are 2-1.
 The record suggests they are a good team.
-More evidence is needed to determine just how good they are.
+More evidence is needed to determine just how good.